arainho/makefile.sec/README.md

 make secret_detection
 ```

-## Details
+## Run it now!

-Next, we have dedicated entries for the security tests available.
+Next, we have dedicated entries for all the security tests available.

 | Name | Status |
 | ---- | ------ |